This site requires JavaScript for navigation. Please enable JavaScript for the best learning experience.

 Act as the Default Gateway

-Especially in today's networks, people are connecting to the Internet.
-When your computer wants to talk to a computer on another network, it does so by sending your data to the default gateway (your local router).
-The router receives your data, looks for the remote address of that far-off computer makes a routing decision and forwards your data out a different interface that is closer to that remote computer.
+Especially in today's networks, people want to use their computer to connect to the Internet.
+When your computer wants to talk to a computer on another network, it does so by sending your data to the default gateway.
+The default gateway is the local router connected to the same network your computer is connected to.
+The router serving as the default gateway receives your data, looks for the remote address of that far-off computer and makes a routing decision.
+Based on that routing decision, it forwards your data out a different interface that is closer to that remote computer.
 There could be several routers between you and the remote computer, so several routers will take part in handing off the packet, much like a fireman's bucket brigade.

 Move (route) Data between Networks